 We eventually parted ways once we each moved to different parts of the country.
 But the feelings of blame and resentment I was holding from the relationship still bothered me long after it was over.

-Years ago I came across a quote from Buddha that went like this:
+Years ago I had come across a quote from Buddha that went like this:

 “Holding on to anger is like grasping a hot coal with the intent of throwing it at someone else; you are the one who gets burned.”

 I wanted to let go of these feelings since I knew holding on to them was doing me no good.
-Yet an intellectual realization alone is often not enough; to let go of negativity, we often need a practical step to take.
+Yet an intellectual realization alone is often not enough; to let go of negativity, we often need to take a practical step.